Veritius/bevy_stardust/docs/protocol.md

 TODO

 ## Authentication system
-This system exists to allow a Diffie-Hellman key exchange without any chance of a MITM attack.
+This system exists to allow a Diffie-Hellman key exchange ~~without any chance of a MITM attack~~ (soon).
 This only applies to the cryptographic authentication step.
 For client-server communication, see `Messaging system`.

 The implementation is inspired by the following resources: